 Therefore they are not lying to us about climate change.

-The answer I had at that time, and which I would have given to any of those kids if they’d asked me, would be primarily political: to take the world into a planetary regime.
-Global problems require global solutions — or rather, global solutions require global problems.
+The answer I had at that time, and which I would have given to any of those kids if they’d asked me, would be primarily political: to bring the world under a centralised world government.
+Global problems require global solutions — and equally, global solutions require global problems.
 A global tax funds a global government.
 And, of course, a good deal of personal enrichment along the way through the setting up of a whole new market under cap-and-trade regulations.

 Not wrong, but not right enough.

 I remember a conversation with my mother, which must have been around the same time, maybe the following summer.
 We were pottering around in the garden my parents had created at their house in a village near Winchester in Hampshire.
-The subject came up, and I explained to her my discovery that the correlation between temperature and carbon-dioxide had been reversed.
+The subject came up, and I explained to her my discovery that the correlation between temperature and carbon-dioxide had been reversed in the propaganda.
 As with my young students, I told her not to worry.

 She cocked a gardener’s eye towards the sky, and said, “I don’t know — something’s happening.”